addy-dclxvi/gtk-theme-collections/README.md

 ## Introduction
-Just a messy edit of Arc GTK theme, designed as a companion for my Xfwm, Openbox, and Fluxbox theme collections.
+**Just a messy edit of Arc GTK theme**, designed as a companion for my Xfwm, Openbox, and Fluxbox theme collections.
 So, You can't find Gnome Shell, Metacity, Emerald, Cinnamon, etc here.
 Contains a dark variant called Fantome and a light variant called Lumiere.
 The GTK3 part mostly default, the gtk.css is too hard for me to be understood.